 - Creativity needs tension

-- Silent rejection is worse than intensive discussion, which may lead to a change in behaviour.
+- Silent rejection is worse than intensive discussion that may lead to a change in behavior

 - Encourage communication between teams

 - Bring people into the exchange or take them out

 - Change reporting relationships

 - Put people in other places / roles

 - Encourage learning